 - Transport users are willing to pay different rates for the same capacity or service, implying that they value transportation differently based on their priorities and time preferences.
 For instance, a business traveler needing to attend a meeting values differently the same airplane seat as a tourist would.
 The former would be willing to pay a high price to secure a seat on a specific flight, while the latter tends to seek discounted values and would be unwilling to bid above a certain price threshold.
 Also, time-dependent users of cargo services (e.g. electronics) are willing to pay more for the same capacity than those who are less time-dependent.

 The provision and demand for transportation services is a complex mechanism subject to constant fluctuations.
-It is not an optimal process but in many markets, efficient enough to provide the required mobility level for passengers and freight.
+It is not an optimal process but efficient enough to provide the required mobility level for passengers and freight in many markets.

 - 3.1 – Transportation and Economic Development

 - Button K. (2022) Transport Economics, 4th Edition, Northampton, MA: Edward Elgar.

 - Cowie, J. and S. Ison (eds) (2017) The Routledge Handbook of Transport Economics, New York: Routledge.